intel/dffml/CONTRIBUTING.md

 estimated amount of work they will take to complete.
 Students who take on larger issues will spend more time working on the problem on their own and less time with a mentor stepping them through what to do.
-This is a measure of the students resourcefulness and tenacity for solving difficult problems.
+This is a measure of the contributors resourcefulness and tenacity for solving difficult problems.

 #### Debugging

-The act of working on any problem, programming in particular, is an exercise in figuring out what should be done, what has been done, and what's the current problem that is keeping what has been done from being what should be done.
+The act of working on any problem, programming in particular, is an exercise in figuring out what could be done, what has been done, and what's the current problem that is keeping what has been done from being what needs to be done.
 This loop of fail, fix, repeat, is debugging.
-Students should be actively testing their contributions.
+Students MUST be actively testing their contributions.
 When those tests fail they need to use critical thinking to determine if what they've done is working or not.
 If it's not working they need to figure out what the next step would be in fixing it, and try that.
-If they can't figure it out, then they should ask for help.
-A student that asks for help any time there is an issue without trying to figure out what the issue is before asking for help is not putting in enough effort.
+If they can't figure it out, then they SHOULD ask for help.
+A contributor that asks for help any time there is an issue without trying to figure out what the issue is before asking for help is not putting in enough effort.
 In addition, tests have to pass in the continuous integration (CI) environment.
-If the test doesn't pass in CI, then the student should be performing the debugging process looking at what's wrong in the CI environment.
-They should not say that they don't know what is wrong because it works for them.
+If the test doesn't pass in CI, then the contributor MUST be performing the debugging process looking at what's wrong in the CI environment.
+They SHOULD not say that they don't know what is wrong because it works for them.
 Feigned ignorance of failing tests does not excuse their failure.